mah115/WEEDOX40firmware/README.md

 - Community development discussions take place here: https://discord.gg/zXbhdnQyYH

+- This firmware is incompatible with WiiBuilder.
+You will need to delete the line ```G1 X-47 F3000``` from the start gcode in WiiBuilder generated gcode files.

 ## Instructions:
 - Upload firmware using Weedo's firmware flasher (see below)
 - You will also need update the PID gains in EEPROM after flashing, run gcode: